ajaykumar-bg/learn-typescript/README.md

 ---

-> This repo serves as the seed project for Ultimate Angular's TypeScript Basics course as well as the final solution in stepped branches, come and [learn TypeScript](https://ultimateangular.com/courses/) with us!
+> This repo serves as the laerning steps for Ultimate Angular's TypeScript Basics course (https://ultimateangular.com/courses/) with us!

 [Setup and install](#setup-and-install) | [Tasks](#tasks) |
 [Resources](#resources)